Consider the following program:

 Because knowing how the virtual table works is not necessary to use virtual functions, this section can be considered optional reading.

 The virtual table is actually quite simple, though it’s a little complex to describe in words.
-First, every class that uses virtual functions (or is derived from a class that uses virtual functions) is given its own virtual table.
+First, every class that uses virtual functions (or is derived from a class that uses virtual functions) has a corresponding virtual table.
 This table is simply a static array that the compiler sets up at compile time.
 A virtual table contains one entry for each virtual function that can be called by objects of the class.
 Each entry in this table is simply a function pointer that points to the most-derived function accessible by that class.

 By now, you’re probably confused as to how these things all fit together, so let’s take a look at a simple example: